codio/knowledge/source/instructors/setupcourses/assignment-settings/penalties.rst

 You can add penalties to the assignment if students don't complete it within the specified start time and closing time.

-Penalties are not cumulative.
-Your student will receive the penalty associated with their submission date.

 To apply Penalties, a **Due Date** for the assignment must be set (see :ref:`Assignment Duration <assignment-duration>`), penalties will be applied beginning on the due date.

-..
-Note:: It is recommended that you set the closing date/time for the assignment (see :ref:`Assignment Duration <assignment-duration>`) to the last date/time for the penality to avoid having to change the assignment status for a student who submits the assignment late.

 .. image:: /img/penalties.png
    :alt: Penalties